jtojnar/entries/docs/configuration.md

 # Configuring Entries

 The system currently uses [NEON language](https://ne-on.org/) for creating the entry form as well as setting other parameters.
-The configuration is loaded from `config.local.neon` file in the `app/config` directory.
+The configuration is loaded from `config.local.neon` and `private.neon` files in the `app/config` directory.

 ## Structure of the config
 The configuration file provides considerable customization possibilities – not only it enables changing the application, it also allows overriding the behaviour of the underlying libraries.
 For example, it is possible to [use SMTP](https://doc.nette.org/en/2.4/configuring#toc-mailing) for sending e-mails.